phuocphan09/g5-cs301-fall-21/README.md

     $ npm --version
     1.3.21

-#### Node installation on OS X
+#### Node installation on Mac OS

 You will need to use a Terminal.
-On OS X, you can find the default terminal in `/Applications/Utilities/Terminal.app`.
+On Mac OS, you can find the default terminal in `/Applications/Utilities/Terminal.app`.

 Please install [Homebrew](http://brew.sh/) if it's not already done with the following command.